-Thanks to administrative positions held in the performing arts, property management, law, fraud investigation, literacy, lobbying, and politics, Sheelagh’s breadth of experience makes it easy for her to generate ideas and connect the dots…all the better to best serve a wide variety of causes and clients.
+Thanks to administrative positions held in the performing arts, property management, law, fraud investigation, literacy, lobbying, and politics, Sheelagh’s breadth of experience makes it easy for her to generate ideas and connect the dots…all the better to understand and connect with a wide variety of causes and clients.

-For Sheelagh’s author profile and more information about The Idea Garden, visit our About page.
+For Sheelagh’s profile and more information about The Idea Garden, visit our About page.

 The opinion-editorial is Sheelagh’s favourite form of writing.
 In 750 words or less, In Our Best Interest monthly columns are where she gets to share different ways of looking at common social, political, and environmental concerns.

 Sheelagh’s columns have been published monthly since 2005 by the Okotoks Western Wheel, an award-winning Alberta community newspaper, as well as other weeklies.

 She was also the lead writer for three op-ed columns for the Calgary Herald (2005) commissioned by the Pembina Institute to see how well (or not) Alberta was doing according to the Genuine Progress Indicator (GPI) during the province’s centennial year.

 Wow!
 Sheelagh has written 11, count ’em, 11 books for the Canadian and American divisions of this educational publisher catering to youth.
 Each book was way more work than she had counted on, but she always learned tons from writing them.
 She always tried to make sure that environmental issues received special mention in each book, too.
 (Ah, the power of pen…)

 - Exploring Countries: South Africa